 You can help us strengthen Jewish families and Jewish life.
 Please:

 Partner with us.
 Join Moving Traditions and a growing community of academics, educators, activists, and funders—who together are committed to creating Jewish experiences where preteens and their families will learn, explore, and feel more connected to each other, and to Jewish life.
-It’s not too late to bring the Moving Traditions B-Mitzvah Family Education program to your synagogue or organization in 2021-22.
+It’s not too late to bring the Moving Traditions B-Mitzvah Family Education program to your synagogue or organization.